custom-components/pyscript/docs/reference.rst

 If you switch global contexts to a script file's context, and create some new variables, triggers, functions or services there, then those objects will survive the termination of your Jupyter session.
 However, if you `reload` the scripts, then those newly-created objects will be removed.
 To make any additions or changes permanent (meaning they will be re-created on each `reload` or each time your restart HASS) then you should copy the changes or additions to one of your pyscript script files.

 Importing
 ^^^^^^^^^

 Pyscript supports importing two types of packages or modules:

-- Pyscript code can be put into modules and stored in the ``<config>/pyscript/modules`` folder.
+- Pyscript code can be put into modules or packages and stored in the ``<config>/pyscript/modules`` folder.
   Any pyscript code can import and use these modules or packages.
 These modules are not autoloaded on startup; they are only loaded when another script imports them.
 When you call the pyscript reload service, all imported modules are unloaded.
 Imports of pyscript modules and packages are not affected by the ``allow_all_imports`` setting - if a file is in the ``<config>/pyscript/modules`` folder then it can be imported.

+  Package-style layout is also supported where a PACKAGE is defined in ``<config>/pyscript/modules/PACKAGE/__init__.py``, and that file can, in turn, do relative imports of other files in that same directory.
+This form is most convenient for sharing useful pyscript libraries, since all the files for one package are stored in its own directory.

 - Installed Python packages can be imported.
 By default, pyscript only allows a short list of Python packages to be imported, for both security reasons and to reduce the risk that package functions